FIT 2024 Carbon Project

 Project Information:

-FIT 2024 Carbon Project is a plantation forestry project located across the Great Southern and South West regions of Western Australia.
-The project areas are distributed across two primary zones: the Shire of Boyup Brook (approximately 20-30km north of Bridgetown and near Wilga) and the Shire of Plantagenet (approximately 15km southwest of Tambellup).
-Registered in February 2024, the project covers a total area of approximately 504 hectares.
+FIT 2024 Carbon Project is a plantation forestry project located across multiple sites in the Great Southern and South West regions of Western Australia.
+The project areas are situated approximately 5km north of Greenbushes, 25km southwest of Kojonup, and 15km southeast of Cranbrook.
+Registered in February 2024, the project covers approximately 504 hectares of land traditionally used for mixed farming, grazing, and commercial forestry.